Day 1: Arrival

 Day 3: Argomaniz – Estella (29 miles/46 km)

-In the morning a bus takes us in 30 minutes to the Sierra de Urbasa.
+In the morning a bus takes us 30 minutes to the Sierra de Urbasa.
 On this deserted high plateau, barren grassland alternates with lush beech groves.
 Flocks of sheep, griffon vultures and grazing horses accompany our bike tour.
 After a descent with panoramic views on the bizarre rocky scenery of the Sierra de Santiago de Loquiz, and past pictorial villages, our route leads to Estella.
 On our round trip we see Romanesque churches like San Sepulcro with its impressive tympanum and the palace of the dukes of Granada de Ega.
-Dinner will be served at a highly praised restaurant.
+Dinner will be served at a highly praised restaurant not far from our hotel.

 Overnight in Estella